 - Made in USA

 This is one of the best tools for uprooting dead grass and dislodging dirt in preparation for planting.
-It is a great option because of the twenty spring tines distributed across the 40-inch wide swathe.
-This thatch rake is strong enough to penetrate and overturn weeds, dry grass, and even soil without much effort.
+The twenty spring tines distributed across the 40-inch wide swathe provided me with a great dethatching experience.

 Pros: